zachshallbetter/Image-Inspector/README.md

 - **Customizable Configuration:** Easily configure Inspector through a JSON configuration file to adapt it to your specific needs.

 ## Getting Started

+## Running Tests
+*Information on how to set up and run tests is missing.
+Provide guidelines on how to run tests for this application.*

+## Logging
+*Details about logging mechanisms, where logs are stored, and how to interpret them are missing.*

+## Data Directory
+*Explain what the `data/` directory is used for and what kind of data is stored there.*

 ### Prerequisites